Acting ambassador to US welcomes important relationship with UK on 9/11 anniversary | ExBulletin

 Acting ambassador to US welcomes important relationship with UK on 9/11 anniversary

-Philip T Reeker emphasized the importance of unity between the two countries, saying the United States will forever be grateful for their lasting friendship.
+Philip T Reeker emphasized the importance of unity between the two countries, saying the United States will “thank you forever” for “everlasting friendship.”

 A special changing ceremony was held at Windsor Castle on Saturday to commemorate the anniversary of the atrocities while the American national anthem was played.